huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 ## Name the output file
 OUT="SNF2_ERR458500"
 ```
+Exit by pressing Crtl and X and save the file by entering Y when prompt.
 Finally, run `sh ./scripts/star_align_ERR458500.sh`.
 Eventually, we want to align 7 WT samples and 7 SNF2 samples individually and generate 14 bam files in total.

 We have also prepared a script that will align all reads individually in a automatic manner.

 In order to use our pre-written scripts, first make sure you have an interaction session on a compute node by typing:
 `srun --pty -t 3:00:00  --mem 16G  -N 1 -n 4 bash`